zanachka/curl-impersonate-lexiforest/README.md

 > 10. More prebuilt binaries, including Windows, Arm, and even RISC-V!
 > 11. Commercial support at [impersonate.pro](https://impersonate.pro).

+> [!WARNING]
+> Breaking changes on v1.0, see release page for details.

 A special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari and Firefox. `curl-impersonate` is able to perform